 Yu Bazaar is everything we imagine when we think of a Chinese market.
 Through the streets and through the buildings we can buy a little bit of everything.
 Haggling is almost mandatory and expected and the sellers already tell the first prices with that in mind.
 So if you want to buy some souvenirs do not be afraid to bargain.
 You often get prices well below the first price shown.

-The Yu Gardens or gardens of happiness are also in this area.
+The Yu Gardens or Gardens of happiness are also in this area.
 These gardens convey peace and calm which contrasts with the bazaar’s movement and confusion.
-They have ceremonial buildings of great spiritual and cult significance and a lake filled with Koi fish.
+They have ceremonial buildings of great spiritual and cultural significance and a lake filled with Koi fish.

 Subway: Yuyuan Garden (line 10)

-Price: April-June and September-November: 40 Yuans; July-August and December-March: 30 Yuans
+Price: April-June and September-November: 40 Yuans; July-August and December-March: 30 Yuans.
+Updated prices here.

 Old Shanghai

 From the Yu Gardens and Bazaar, we went exploring the old Shanghai.
 Until 1842, Shanghai was a small port with no distinctive features.
 That year, the Chinese government opened ports to Western markets by creating territorial concessions in which foreigners only responded to the laws of their own countries.
-Thus were created the British, American and French concessions, with their own police and judicial forces.
+Thus, the British, American, and French concessions, with their own police and judicial forces.
 In 1940 the whole territory returned to stand on Chinese power.

-The area of old Shanghai continues to maintain the traditional Chinese spirit, with alleys, markets, and temples and contrasting with the rest of the city.
+The area of old Shanghai continues to maintain the traditional Chinese spirit, with alleys, markets, and temples, and contrasts with the rest of the city.
 For us, getting an idea of local everyday life and culture was quite interesting and we strongly recommend walking around this area of the city.

 The Bund